Iran–Israel relations: In Iran

-Raisi presidency (2021–present)
+Raisi presidency (2021–2024)

 In Iran

 In April 2022, President Ebrahim Raisi declared in the speech for military parade that "Iran's armed forces will target Israel's heart if it makes 'the slightest move'".

 In May 2022, Colonel Sayad Khodayee was killed outside his home in Tehran by two gunmen on motorcycles.
 Iran blamed Israel for this.
 The spokeswoman of the Israeli prime minister refuse to "comment on the killing".
 But an unnamed intelligence official of Israel reported to NYT that Israel was responsible for the killing.

 As NYT reported, Iran accused Israel of killing two Iranian scientists by "poisoning their food", according to an Iranian official who did not want to be named.
 The two scientists were Ayoub Entezari, an aeronautical engineer who worked for a military research center, and Kamran Aghamolaei, a geologist.
-Israeli media and Persian news channels abroad claimed that "Mr. Aghamolaei worked at Iran’s Natanz nuclear facility".
+Israeli media and Persian news channels abroad claimed that "Mr. Aghamolaei worked at Iran's Natanz nuclear facility".

-In the media

-President Mahmoud Ahmadinejad

-Former President Mahmoud Ahmadinejad, in office from August 2005 to August 2013, at the October 2005 "World Without Zionism" conference in Tehran adopted a sharp anti-Zionist stance.
-On 8 December 2005, during a summit of Muslim nations in Islam's holy city of Mecca, Ahmadinejad told Iran's Arabic channel Al-Alam a complicated story on the Holocaust and the establishment of Israel.
-Since then, the Iranian president has made statements pertaining to these topics.

-Iran's Ambassador to the IAEA, Soltanieh

-In April 2006, CNN correspondent Wolf Blitzer interviewed Ambassador Ali Asghar Soltanieh, Iran's Permanent Representative to the IAEA, who said, in regards to whether there should be a state of Israel, "I think I've already answered to you.
-If Israel is a synonym and will give the indication of Zionism mentality, no. But if you are going to conclude that we have said the people there have to be removed or we [said] they have to be massacred or so, this is fabricated, unfortunate selective approach to what the mentality and policy of Islamic Republic of Iran is."